17schmigrej/Chess-Engine/README.md

 # Chess-Engine
 A C++ UCI protocol chess engine.
 Executable is found in the Release folder.
+Accepts challenges on lichess.org under the alias WolfTacticsV1.

 # Features: